Duration: 14 Nights /15 Days

 Today we head east from Axum to Yeha, said to be Ethiopia’s oldest settlement, probably dating back almost 3,000 years.
 A large temple, dedicated to the moon god Ilmuqah, is related to other pagan temples to the same god in Yemen, indicating connections across the Red Sea from the earliest times.
 The temple was later converted into a church in the 6th century, but still has wonderful friezes of ibex carved into the façade.
 We shall also make a visit to the important town of Adwa, set amidst rugged mountains.
 It was at Adwa that the Ethiopians became the first African nation to repel a colonial power when they defeated the Italian army in 1896.
 Since then, Ethiopia has been a symbol of African independence, free from European control.
 This afternoon we continue to the town of Adigrat.

-We have a full days drive through stunning countryside takes us due south, between the mountains to the west and the stark landscape of the Danakil Depression to the east to arrive at the remarkable archaeological site of Lalibela.
+We have a full day’s drive through the stunning countryside that takes us due south, between the mountains to the west and the stark landscape of the Danakil Depression to the east to arrive at the remarkable archaeological site of Lalibela.

 Today we will visit the church of Yimrhane Kristos.
-This exquisite church, a masterpiece of Axumit wood and stone construction is renowned for its interior decoration, it’s beautiful wooden coffer ceiling inlaid with hexagons and medallions with both figurative and geometric motifs.
+This exquisite church, a masterpiece of Axumite wood and stone construction is renowned for its interior decoration, its beautiful wooden coffer ceiling inlaid with hexagons and medallions with both figurative and geometric motifs.
 Drive back to Lalibela.
-In the afternoon, we will visit the remaining rock-hewn churches of Lalibela that include the churches of Bete Gabriel and Rafael, Mercurous, Emanuel and Abba Libanos.
-Bete Emanuel is the best in this group and exceptionally carved with unique Axumite building features, such as the indentations on the walls, symbols of the multi-story building taken from the stelae of Axum, monkey heads and false windows.
+In the afternoon, we will visit the remaining rock-hewn churches of Lalibela that including the churches of Bete Gabriel and Rafael, Mercurous, Emanuel, and Abba Libanos.
+Bete Emanuel is the best in this group and is exceptionally carved with unique Axumite building features, such as the indentations on the walls, symbols of the multi-story building taken from the stelae of Axum, monkey heads, and false windows.
 Overnight in Hotel.